We love what we do!

 Specialties: Couples and Families, Women's Issues, Adults with ADHD, Chronic Health Conditions/Disability and Major Life Transitions

 Summary: Everyone has a story, and you are its' sole expert.
 As an intern at On Purpose Psyche, I will bear witness to it and empower you to mold it into a version that is more positive and accurate to your lived experiences.
 We will walk through each chapter of your life and understand how your problems came to be, what has worked before, and what we can do now.
-Counseling is a relationship, though unconditional positive regard and support are the cornerstones, it can be scary, which is why the process is collaborative.
+Counseling is a relationship, through unconditional positive regard and support are the cornerstone but it can be scary, which is why the process is collaborative.
 I believe in an enjoyable, authentic, and compassionate experience in which you can lower the walls we use to protect ourselves.
 Everything I do will be in an effort to help you reach your goals and live a more congruent and happy life.
 I welcome you to bring your spiritual beliefs, your culture, and any other unique identities you have that you would like integrated into the counseling process

 Oftentimes individuals with disabilities or chronic health conditions have a difficult time finding someone who not only understands and believes in the social model of disability but also understands the experience of living in a world that was not created or accommodated for you.
 As someone who identifies as having a disability, I work to create an inclusive and accessible counseling space where you feel seen and heard.